Business Tips

 Share Capital of Company – Types, Procedure

 A company’s share capital is the money it raises from selling common or preferred stock.
 Authorized share capital is the maximum amount a company has been approved to raise in a public offering.
-A company may opt for a new offer of stock in order to increase the share capital on its balance sheet.
+A company may opt for a new stock offer to increase the share capital on its balance sheet.

 Formula 1: Share capital equals the issue price per share times the number of outstanding shares.

-Formula 2: Share capital equals the number of shares times the par value of stock plus the paid in capital in excess of par value.
+Formula 2: Share capital equals the number of shares times the par value of stock plus the paid-in Capital.

-• Share Capital means the amount invested by the owners of the company for working operations of the organization.
+• Share Capital is the amount invested by the owners of the Company in the organization’s working operations.

-• Shareholders are considered as the owners of the Company, also known as members of the company.
+• Shareholders are considered the owners of the Company, also known as members of the Company.

-• As there are more than one shareholder / owners in a company, the total capital of the company is divided in in to small units called ‘Share’ for ease of distribution and identification.
+• As there is more than one shareholder/owner in a company, the total Capital is divided into small units called shares for ease of distribution and identification.

-• Shares held by the shareholder entitle different rights in the company.
+• Shares held by the shareholder entitle the shareholder to different rights in the Company.

-• Shareholders have to pay money to company as investment to get the shares of the company.
+• Shareholders have to pay the company money as an investment to get the Company’s shares.

-• Shares are classified in to different classes depends on the rights and preferences attached to it.
+• Shares are classified into different classes depending on the rights and preferences attached to them.

 Shares are mainly divided into